thk2b/duck-check/readme.md

 - [ ] Check (and improve) performance
 - [ ] Consider making `check` return a boolean and error object instead of raising errors.
 Usage: `if(check(Number)(1)){...}`
+- [ ] Batch errors in array and object checkers: instead of throwing after first error is found, run through the rest of the array / object and find all errors.
 ___

 Usage: